-- 1F-1 Lands designated as Agricultural Land Reserve (ALR) under the Agricultural Land Commission Act should not be included within a growth containment boundary. - 1F-2 The extension of water services to lands designated Agricultural Land Reserve is supported only when the water service is to be used for agricultural purposes. - 1F-3 Despite 1F-2, the provision of water to residential parcels along a serviced line in the ALR is supported provided Official Community Plan policies and zoning regulations are in place to prevent further subdivision or an increase in permitted residential densities. - 1F-4 The extension of sewer services to lands designated Agricultural Land Reserve is not supported.
+- 1F-1 Lands designated as Agricultural Land Reserve (ALR) under the Agricultural Land Commission Act should not be included within a growth containment boundary. - 1F-2 The extension of water services to lands in the Agricultural Land Reserve is supported only when the water service has capacity and is to be used for agricultural purposes. - 1F-3 Despite 1F-2, the provision of water to residential parcels along a serviced line in the ALR is supported provided Official Community Plan policies and